 - Seat Width and/or Splay Adjustment can be accomplished by loosening the handwheel located below the front of the saddle.
 It is recommended to release the locking mechanism by several turns prior to attempting to adjust the width or angle of the seat halves.
 Once the chosen width or splay angle is set you simply tighten the handwheel to re-engage the locking system.

 Note: The locking mechanism is friction-based and may require that some effort be exerted when performing initial adjustments.
 Gently working the seat halves back and forth should loosen them up so adjustment can be made.
 Subsequent adjustments should be more easily accomplished.

-- When setting the height of the seat you want to have your thighs angled downwards at roughly 45° as this position provides optimal pelvic tilt for most users.
-This will also usually align the thighs with the angle of the seat halves, permitting them to naturally rest against the saddle and reducing the risk of pressure points on the inside of the thighs.
+- When setting the height of the seat you want to have your thighs angled downwards at roughly 45° as this position provides optimal pelvic tilt for most individuals.
+This will also usually align your thighs with the angle of the seat halves, permitting them to naturally rest against the saddle and reducing the risk of pressure points on the inside of your thighs.

 - Moving about a workspace with the Kanewell Saddle Stool is much easier than moving a traditional office chair.
 Since the saddle posture provides your legs with a much wider range of motion, both feet can be employed to perform a push/pull action.
 Movement in any direction can accomplished with the minimum of effort.